zueai/create-mcp/README.md

 ## Prerequisites

-- A Cloudflare account with [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/install-and-update/) installed
+- A Cloudflare account with [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/install-and-update/) installed.
+You can make sure you are logged in to Wrangler by running `wrangler login`.
 - Claude Desktop App installed (because it uses [workers-mcp](https://github.com/cloudflare/workers-mcp) under the hood)

 ## Instructions

-Make sure you are logged in to Wrangler by running `wrangler login`.

-Create a new MCP server, just run:
+To create a new MCP server, just run:

 ```bash
 bun create mcp
 ```

 You can also pass a name to the server: `bun create mcp <server-name>`.

-## The tool will

-- Clone the template repository into `<current-dir>/<server-name>`
-- Install dependencies
-- Initialize a Git repository
-- Set up the MCP server
-- Deploy a Cloudflare Workers with the same name as the server
-- Add it to Claude Desktop
-- Copy the MCP server command to your clipboard so you can paste it into Cursor

 ## Development